 - ½ teaspoon salt

 - 1 cup (plus 2 tablespoons) packed brown sugar

 - 2 tablespoons granulated sugar

 - In a shallow bowl, combine the 2 tablespoons brown and granulated sugar.
 I used my fingers, but you could also use two forks.
 Set aside.

-- Add 1 cup brown sugar to bowl with cooled, browned butter and mix until combined.
+- Add the remaining 1 cup brown sugar to bowl with cooled, browned butter and mix until combined.
 Add egg and vanilla and mix until combined and there are no lumps.
 Add flour mixture and mix until just combined.

 - Roll about 1 1/2 tablespoons of dough into a ball using your hands.
 Then toss the dough in the brown/granulated sugar mixture.
-Place on prepared baking sheet, leaving 2 inches between each cookie.
+Place on prepared baking sheet, leaving 2 inches between each cookie

 - Bake for 10-12 minutes, rotating the baking sheet halfway through.
 The cookies are ready to come out when the edges have just turned a light golden brown.
 They will appear underdone in the center…but they will be fine after resting!

 - Remove cookies from the oven and let them cool on the baking sheet for 5 minutes, before transferring to a wire rack to cool completely.